Chun-Li: Design

 Akiman's original, later (in Interpol uniform) and final concept art works for Street Fighter II.
-The text reads: "Our image for Chun-Li changed from the somewhat coquetteish 'Chinese Girl' version (left) to the strong, gallant Chun-Li (right)."
+The text reads: "Our image for Chun-Li changed from the somewhat coquettish 'Chinese Girl' version (left) to the strong, gallant Chun-Li (right)."

 Chun-Li's design was primarily inspired by Tong Pooh, a female villain from Strider, an earlier Capcom game.
 Capcom designer Akira Nishitani, recounting the creation of the character, said: "Previously there were no women in fighting games.
 In Chun-Li's case, I wanted a woman in the game.
 I determined what her fighting abilities would be.
 Then China just came up as a possible homeland."
 Capcom artist and designer Akira "Akiman" Yasuda said the initial inspiration for Chun-Li came from the 1983 anime film Harmagedon: Genma Wars (featuring early character design work by Akira creator Katsuhiro Otomo), which had a Chinese female character called Tao.
 Chun-Li was originally known as just 'Chinese Girl' among the development team.
 She had a backflip attack that was popular among testers but deemed too strong, and unfortunately had to be cut from the game after they ran out of time.
 Her name means 'beautiful spring' in Chinese as Chūn (春) means 'the season of spring', and lì (麗) means 'beautiful' in Mandarin dialects.

 Yasuda recalled they only had five weeks to make Chun-Li in the game and he was deeply worried about the quality of her design and how she would be received.
 Chun-Li "was wearing pants right up until the very end [of the development].
 When we made the sprites I thought she didn't look right, so I had them changed to tights instead."
 Akiman added that they "wanted Street Fighter II to be more entertaining than its predecessor.
 That also helps explain how Chun-Li came to be.
 Having a female character in the game completely changes the game's dynamic, she brightens up the entire palette.
 We needed a reason for her to fight, and so an evil empire [of M. Bison] came to mind."
 He also said: "To be honest, I spent some time worrying about putting Chun-Li, the heroine, into such a plain setting.
 Ordinarily, you don't see women participating in global martial arts tournaments.
 Just by adding her we were starting to push things to the 'fun' side.
 I didn't think about it at the time, but thinking about it now, from the moment we put Chun-Li into the game we were already pushing things towards the full-on entertainment side."